Top Speed (film)

-Top Speed is a 1930 American Pre-Code musical comedy film released by First National Pictures, a subsidiary of Warner Brothers.
+Top Speed is a 1930 American Pre-Code musical comedy film released by First National Pictures, a subsidiary of Warner Bros.
+Pictures.
 It was based on a 1929 stage musical of the same name by Harry Ruby, Guy Bolton and Bert Kalmar.
 The film stars Joe E. Brown, Bernice Claire, Jack Whiting, Laura Lee, and Frank McHugh.

 Plot

 Elmer Peters and Gerald Brooks, bond clerks on a weekend vacation, are on the run from a local sheriff after Elmer attempts to fish in a "no fishing" area.
 The two men arrive at an expensive hotel where they rescue Virginia Rollins and Babs Green, who have just been involved in a car accident.
 Gerald falls in love with Virginia, and Elmer falls for Babs, and the two fugitives decide to remain at the hotel for the rest of the weekend.
 Elmer begins boasting to hotel guests and personnel; soon, everyone believes that he and Gerald are millionaires, and that Gerald is an expert boat racer.

 Virginia's father owns a speedboat that he plans to enter in a big race.
 After he fires his pilot, whom he caught taking a bribe, Virginia convinces her father to let Gerald pilot the boat.
 A competitor, Spencer Colgate, discovers that Gerald is a fraud and threatens to expose him unless he accepts $30,000 to throw the race.
 Gerald, unable to refuse such a princely sum, agrees.
 Virginia and her father learn during the race that Gerald took the payoff; but Gerald chooses love and honor over riches, and drives the boat to victory.
 After he wins, Gerald comes clean, and all is forgiven.